MaibornWolff/codecharta/gh-pages/_docs/04-02-sourcecodeparser.md

 title: "Source Code Parser"
 ---

----

-permalink: /docs/source-code-parser
-title: "Source Code Parser"

----

-A parser to generate code metrics from a source code file or a project folder.
+The Source-Code-Parser is parser to generate code metrics from a source code file or a project folder.
 It generates either a cc.json or a csv file.

 ## Supported languages